TheonlyIcebear/Bloxflip.py/docs/index.rst

 >>> Currency.Balance(auth)

-Every function requires you to pass a valid bloxflip authorization, Besides ``bloxflip.Authorization.Generate`` With that function you must pass a roblox valid roblox cookie and it will return you a valid bloxflip authorization
+Every function requires you to pass a valid bloxflip authorization, Besides ``bloxflip.Authorization.Generate`` With the Generate function you must pass a roblox valid roblox cookie and it will return you a valid bloxflip authorization.